Godot-Languages-Support/godot-lang-support/README.md

 ### By editor support
 - 🧬 Can be edited inside the Godot Engine (and its forks)
-- 🔌 Has support for the Godot API in an external editor.
+- 🔌 Has support for the Godot API being edited in an external editor.

 ### By target platform
 - 🌍 Web